Looking for a fresh approach to adult programming for your congregation or retreat center? Capture the growing enthusiasm for poetry!

 - Mother’s Day: “A Woman is like a Teabag,” combined with tea and finger foods to create an intergenerational event, with poems examining the identities of women and celebrating their strengths

-People from all walks of life have attended these programs, including chaplains, clergy, helping professionals, healthcare professionals, writers, Stephen’s Ministers, spiritual directors, and educators.
-Join the ranks of thoughtful men and women who had these things to say about the programs on this page:
+People from all walks of life have attended and appreciated these programs, including chaplains, clergy, helping professionals, healthcare professionals, writers, Stephen’s Ministers, spiritual directors, and educators.
+Join the ranks of thoughtful men and women who had these things to say:

 “Good poetry speaks to the heart and the imagination.
 Your mind is free to wander the fertile fields and explore the rich harvest.
 With poetry circles you can go deeper and share the experience.”